LukeMadhanga/PHPDocumentParser/README.md

 string `$mimetype` The mimetype of the file.
 This will be used to determine which algorithm to use when decoding

 **returns** string The text in the document

+---

+## Change log

+#### April 29th 2016
+**Improved .doc process**

+The script to parse .doc files is unreliable: it breaks on complicated documents.
+I would suggest installing the antiiword command line utility as that works almost perfectly for the larger majority of documents.